top of page

 -Useful to know: the Cathedral of Santiago issues a certificate known as the “Compostela” to those pilgrims who can show that they have walked the last 100kms of any Camino into Santiago.
 Our more selective approach means that we are not eligible for this certificate, but we can still have fun collecting stamps from businesses and places of interest along the way in our special “Pilgrim’s Passports”.

 Today we rest!
 And savour our achievement and all we have learned and experienced along the way.
-After a leisurely breakfast, we walk into town and, with an expert local guide, we visit the interior of the Cathedral and hear of its centuries of history while absorbing the peace that it radiates.
+After breakfast, we walk into town and, with an expert local guide, we visit the interior of the Cathedral and hear of its centuries of history while absorbing the peace that it radiates.
 For those who would like to attend, there is a special Pilgrims’ Mass said every day at 12:00, in front of the splendid Main Altar.
 We may also be lucky and coincide with a visit of pilgrims who have made a special request for the famous thurible (incense-dispenser), the “Botafumeiro”, to swing.
 Suspended from the main dome of the Cathedral it is operated by a system of pulleys, but it is so heavy that it still takes eight men to work it.
 When it swings, dispensing incense, it is a truly magnificent sight.
-Having nourished our souls, we now turn to more mundane matters and, for those who would like to, there is the chance to learn some Galicianculinary skills in a private cookery class, which leads into lunch.
-(There is
+In the afternoon there is time for some last-minute shopping, and later we get together for our farewell dinner with a twist!
+You are going to prepare it!
+With a professional chef in a local cooking class, we will learn some Galician culinary skills in a private cooking class and then devour what we made for dinner.

 Meals: B, D